Math

 Short answers for the questions people usually have before trying a utility like this.

-Can I use a confidence level other than 90, 95 or 99 percent?
+Can I use a confidence level other than the presets?